pkmn/ps/mods/README.md

 - `gen8dlc1`: A mod on top of Generation 8 which contains data from just Pokémon Sword and Shield and the Isle of Armor DLC (ie. Generation 8 **without** the data from the Crown Tundra DLC)
 - `gen8bdsp`: A mod on top of Generation 8 which implements Brilliant Diamond and Shining Pearl
+- `gen9dlc1`: A mod on top of Generation 9 which contains data from just Pokémon Scarlet and Violet (ie. Generation 9 **without** the data from the Teal Mask or the Indigo Disk DLC)
+- `gen9dlc1`: A mod on top of Generation 9 which contains data from just Pokémon Scarlet and Violet and the Teal Mask DLC (ie. Generation 9 **without** the data from the Indigo Disk DLC)

 These mods can be applied to a `Dex` implementation by passing the data as an argument to the `mod` method.
 Because of type inconsistencies between `@pkmn/sim` and `@pkmn/dex`, to typecheck **the